 - Ground squirrels.

 Fire ants are deadly to tortoises because they swarm tortoises, eventually eating them alive.
 Because they’re slow, tortoises can’t quickly escape the ants.

 It’s less common with larger adult tortoises, but baby tortoises are most at risk.

 Red harvester ants and carpenter ants are also a threat.

 Some cultures enjoy eating tortoise meat, snatching it from the wild.
-It’s far rarer these days to see tortoise meat on modern menus, but tortoises still have to protect themselves from people.
+It’s far rarer to see tortoise meat on modern menus, but tortoises still have to protect themselves from people.

-Even though tortoises aren’t completely safe from danger, their shells do a good job of keeping them protected.
+Even though tortoises aren’t entirely safe from danger, their shells keep them protected.
 Tortoises rarely fight predators, preferring to hide inside their shells or burrows.
 When desperate, they’ll pee on the predator as a last-ditch attempt to survive predation.